Skip to content

 3. Collateral

-Security on the business’s assets — equipment, accounts receivable, inventory — protects the seller in the event of default.
-Without collateral, the VTB is an unsecured loan — and the risk rests entirely on the buyer’s good faith.
+Security on the business’s assets — equipment, accounts receivable, inventory — can protect the seller in the event of default, depending on the rank accepted by the senior lender.
+Without collateral, the VTB is an unsecured loan — and the seller carries much more risk.

 4. Repayment terms